Dmumladz3/Epam-course-module1/modules/19. Build tools (Maven, Gradle)/Homework.md

 **Part 1.
 Build tools**

-Download archive with sources of multi module project with the following structure:
+Download archive (build tools) with sources of multi module project with the following structure:

 	builders\
 		admin\